swimmingly/swimmingly.github.io/_pages/other/overview.md

 The system depends on complete control.
 Its commanding grip loosens with even a slight alteration of conditions.

 Most elites support centralized control for lack of an alternative.
-As decent ones switch to our alternative, others lose their will and power to stop us.
+As they switch to ours, others lose their will and power to stop us.
 We offer everyone peace and a way to heal from the cause of the suffering that drives us toward needless disaster.

 This is an individualist analysis, solution, and strategy to solve our problem.
 One can start small, alone or with others.
 It is cheap, rational, and quick.
 Properly understood and applied, it solves or enables solutions to all mass-scale problems going back over 10,000 years.
 It restores peace in the world and man's place in it.